Wani (scholar): Original sources and analysis

 Dating the alleged arrival of Wani is rather difficult since there are long-lasting disputes over the accuracy of these sources on early events.
 According to the traditional dating, it would be 285 though is considered too early by historians.
-Based on the reign of King Akue (阿花王; identified as King Asin 阿莘王) of Baekje, who, according to the Nihon Shoki, died in the 16th year of Emperor Ōjin's reign, it would be 405.
+Based on the reign of King Akue (阿花王; identified as King Asin 阿莘王) of Paekche, who, according to the Nihon Shoki, died in the 16th year of Emperor Ōjin's reign, it would be 405.
 However, this theory contradicts the description of the Kojiki, which says that Wani's arrival was during the reign of King Shōko (照古王; usually identified as King Geunchogo 近肖古王, r.
-346-375) of Baekje.
+346-375) of Paekche.
 The Kojiki suggests that Wani arrived sometime after 372.

-His name is not straightforward either.
-The Kojiki calls him "Wani Kishi".
-The Nihon Shoki and most of the subsequent documents read 王仁.
-Although the reading Wani is irregular (the standard reading is Ō Jin or Ō Nin), these characters look like a Chinese name (the surname Wang and the personal name Ren).
-This leads some scholars to consider that Wani was of Chinese descent, which his descendants claim was the case.
-A supporting fact is that the Wang clan was powerful in China's former Lelang Commandery in northwestern Korea.
-After the downfall of the commandery around 313, some members of the Wang clan might have fled to Baekje, and then to Japan.
-A more skeptical view is that the legend of Wani was influenced by much later events: the surname Wang was selected as the most appropriate name for the ideal man of letters because in the late 6th century, several scholars surnamed Wang came to Japan from southern China via Baekje.